jneurock/viking-base/README.md

 ## Updating Viking Base

-Updates to Viking Base may consist of simple dependency updates or Gulp file updates.
+Updates to Viking Base may consist of simple dependency updates or gulp file updates.
 To update Viking base run:
 `bower update`

-After the Bower update, you can run the scaffolding script again in case Gulp file updates are available.
-Note: If you’ve customized your Gulp file or package.json file, you should make backups before running the scaffolding script again so you can merge your changes with the new Gulp file manually.
+After the Bower update, you can run the scaffolding script again in case gulp file updates are available.
+Note: If you’ve customized your gulp file or package.json file, you should make backups before running the scaffolding script again so you can merge your changes with the new gulp file manually.
 `node bower_components/viking-base/install`

-If there were any Gulp dependency updates, it might be good to update them, too:
+If there were any gulp dependency updates, it might be good to update them, too:
 `npm update`

 ## References